St Kilda, Scotland: Military occupation

 The islands saw no military activity during the Second World War, remaining uninhabited, but three aircraft crash sites remain from that period.
-A Beaufighter LX798 based at Port Ellen on Islay crashed into Conachair within 100 m of the summit on the night of 3–4 June 1943.
-A year later, just before midnight on 7 June 1944, the day after D-Day, a Sunderland flying boat ML858 was wrecked at the head of Gleann Mòr.
+A Bristol Beaufighter LX798 based at RAF Port Ellen on Islay crashed into Conachair within 100 m of the summit on the night of 3–4 June 1943.
+A year later, just before midnight on 7 June 1944, the day after D-Day, a Short Sunderland flying boat ML858 was wrecked at the head of Gleann Mòr.
 A small plaque in the church is dedicated to those who died in this accident.

-A Wellington bomber crashed on the south coast of Soay in 1942 or 1943.
+A Vickers Wellington bomber crashed on the south coast of Soay in 1942 or 1943.
 Not until 1978 was any formal attempt made to investigate the wreck, and its identity has not been absolutely determined.
 Amongst the wreckage, a Royal Canadian Air Force cap badge was discovered, which suggests it may have been HX448 of 7 Operational Training Unit which went missing on a navigation exercise on 28 September 1942.
 Alternatively, it has been suggested that the Wellington is LA995 of 303 Ferry Training Unit which was lost on 23 February 1943.

-In 1955 the British government decided to incorporate St Kilda into a missile tracking range based in Benbecula, where test firings and flights are carried out.
+In 1955 the British government decided to incorporate St Kilda into a missile-tracking range based in Benbecula, where test firings and flights are carried out.
 Thus in 1957 St Kilda became permanently inhabited once again.
 A variety of military buildings and masts have since been erected, including a canteen (which is not open to the public), the Puff Inn.
 The Ministry of Defence (MOD) leases St Kilda from the National Trust for Scotland for a nominal fee.

-Hirta is still occupied year-round by a small number of civilians employed by defence contractor QinetiQ working in the military base (Deep Sea Range) on a monthly rotation.
-In 2009 the MoD announced that it was considering closing down its missile testing ranges in the Western Isles, potentially leaving the Hirta base unmanned.
+Hirta is still occupied year-round by a small number of civilians employed by defence contractor QinetiQ working in the military base (MOD Hebrides) on a monthly rotation.
+In 2009 the MOD announced that it was considering closing down its missile-testing ranges in the Western Isles, potentially leaving the Hirta base unmanned.
 In 2015 the base had to be temporarily evacuated due to adverse weather conditions.

 In summer 2018, the MOD facilities were being restored as part of building a new base; one report stated that the project included "replacing aged generators and accommodation blocks".
 With no permanent population, the island population can vary between 20 and 70, most living here temporarily.
-These inhabitants include: MoD employees, National Trust for Scotland employees, and several scientists working on a Soay sheep research project.
+These inhabitants include MOD employees, National Trust for Scotland employees, and several scientists working on a Soay sheep research project.